orbitdb/field-manual/01 Tutorial/03_Structuring_Data.md

 - [Adding a practice counter to each piece](#)
 - [Adding a higher-level user database](#)

-> **Note:**  The nesting approach detailed here is but one of many, and you are free to organize your data as you see fit.
-This is a powerful feature of OrbitDB and we are excited to see how people tackle this problem in the future!

 ## Adding a practice counter to each piece

 Your users may want to keep track of their practice, at minimum how many times they practiced a piece.
 You'll enable that functionality for them.